abainczyk/alex-zephyr-jira-addon/README.md

 atlas-mvn clean package
 ```

-The generated add-on can then be located in the `target` directory.
+The generated add-on is then be located in the `target` directory.
 The file is called `alex-for-jira-1.0.0-SNAPSHOT.jar`.